-Why Am I Experiencing Apps Crashing after Installing macOS Monterey?
+Why do Some Apps Crash after Installing macOS Monterey?

 We’ll start with the most basic fix of them all – restarting your computer.
 This can often fix minor issues that come up for whatever reason, and it’s a recommended place to begin when you are trying to reach a solution.

 To restart your computer, simply click on the Apple icon on the top left of your screen and then select Restart from the drop-down menu.
-Try to open up the apps that were crashing after this, and if they still crash, proceed to the next steps.
+Try to open up the crashing apps after this, and if they still crash, proceed to the next steps.

 Just like an OS, apps need to be updated from time to time.
 Developers will release new versions of most apps to work with new versions of macOS.
 If the apps you are trying to use keep crashing after the macOS Monterey install, updating them is another quick fix.